HiDefTextiles/HiDefKnits/README.md

 machine that automatically removes pin bones and cuts fish fillet to the desired portions.
-Since 2015, Helga has work for AGR Dynamics as a SQL specialist for implementation and customization on AGR’s inventory optimization software.
+Since 2015, Helga has work for AGR Dynamics as a SQL specialist for implementation and customization on AGR's inventory optimization software.
 Helga is the co-owner of Þóruson slf. and CEO of HiDef: Knits.

 Helga is a fourth generation textile designer.
 Her grandparents owned and